chriskrycho/step-stool/README.md

-[^1]: Well, it will be, anyway---once I get to the point where I can generate Step Stool itself with Step Stool.
+[^1]: Well, it will be, anyway -- once I get to the point where I can generate Step Stool itself with Step Stool.